Key changes to renters' rights

 3. All rent increases can go to tribunal

-All rent increases will require the landlord to serve a valid section 13 notice.
-Terms in a tenancy allowing the landlord to increase rent are ineffective and agreements between landlord and tenant are informal.
-They cannot be enforced in court by the landlord.
+All rent increases require the landlord to serve a valid section 13 notice.
+Terms in a tenancy allowing the landlord to increase rent are ineffective and agreements between landlord and tenant are informal unless they follow a section 13 notice.

 A landlord can use the section 13 process once every 12 months.

 The tenant can challenge the increase through the tribunal process with fewer risks.
-For example, the rent increase only takes effect from the tribunal decision, not the date of the notice, and the tribunal cannot set a higher rent than that proposed by the landlord.
+For example, the rent increase takes effect from the tribunal decision, not the date of the notice.
+The tribunal cannot set a higher rent than that proposed by the landlord.

 2. All tenancies assured periodic

-All new and existing private tenancies will be assured periodic from a set implementation date.
+All new and existing private tenancies are assured periodic from 1 May 2026.
 The period of the tenancy cannot exceed 1 month.

-Fixed terms in existing tenancies will be replaced automatically.
-Tenants will be able to give two months' notice to end their periodic tenancy, or as little as four weeks' if their tenancy agreement allows.
+Fixed terms in existing tenancies were replaced automatically.
+Tenants can give two months' notice to end their periodic tenancy, or as little as four weeks' if their tenancy agreement allows.

-A fixed term assured shorthold tenancy could be extended for the duration of a valid section 21 notice.
+A fixed term assured shorthold tenancy could be extended for the duration of a valid section 21 notice, until 31 July 2026 at the latest.

 1. End of section 21 eviction